BEST Genshin Impact Real-Life China Itinerary To Do In 2026

 ⬇️ EITHER flight to Jiuzhai Huanglong Airport 👉 Check out prices and times HERE

-OR train to Chengdu -> transfer -> train to Huanglongjiuzhai station (this is a long journey.
-Consider stopping off at Pingyao and Xi’an on the way if you have time.)
+❗this is a long journey.
+Consider stopping off at Pingyao (ancient city), Xi’an (terracotta warriors), or Chengdu (pandas) on the way if you have time.

-Day 2-3 - Luhua Pool ➡️ Huanglong Five-Color Pond, Sichuan + Jiuzhaigou National Park, Sichuan│ 黄龙五彩池 + 九寨沟
+Day 2-3 - Luhua Pool ➡️ Huanglong Five-Color Pond, Sichuan + Jiuzhaigou National Park, Sichuan 黄龙五彩池 + 九寨沟

-How to get there: Jiuzhai Huanglong airport / Huanglongjiuzhai station 黄龙九寨站 ➡️ take the dedicated bus or hail a taxi
+Arrive at: Jiuzhai Huanglong airport / Huanglongjiuzhai station 黄龙九寨站 ➡️ take the dedicated bus or hail a taxi

 (ps.
 I do think there are some elements of Chongqing in Liyue, especially Hongyadong and the multi-layered aspects of the city.